Obstetrics & Gynaecology

 - Professor Ron Benzie

 - Dr Clara Kai Shek

 Professor Hans Peter Dietz

 Professor Hans Peter Dietz graduated from Heidelberg University, Germany, in 1988, obtaining an MD there in 1989.
 After emigrating to New Zealand in 1990, he arrived in Australia in 1997 and completed his FRANCOG training in 1998.
-Between 1999 and 2002, Dr Dietz undertook urogynaecology subspeciality training in Sydney and obtained a PhD with the University of New South Wales.
-Since 2004 he is Associate Professor in Obstetrics & Gynaecology at the Nepean Clinical School, University of Sydney.
-He has recently been appointed Editor of the ‘Australian and NZ Continence Journal’ and is member of the Editorial Board of ‘Ultrasound in Obstetrics and Gynaecology’.
-His main research interests are pelvic floor imaging and the prediction of delivery mode.
+Between 1999 and 2002, Dr Dietz undertook urogynaecology subspeciality training in Sydney and obtained a PhD with the University of New South Wales, then joined Nepean in 2002 and is Professor in Obstetrics & Gynaecology at the Sydney Medical School Nepean, University of Sydney.

 Web: Pelvic Floor Assessment